What lessons can we learn from "The Lord's Prayer"?

 Use the fingers of your hand to remind you of how to pray for missionaries. [ more ] |

 The Lord's Prayer, also known as the "Our Father," is a central prayer in Christianity.
 Jesus taught it to his disciples as a model for how to pray.
-Its main emphases can be summarized as follows:
+Its main emphases can be summarized as:

-In short, the Lord's Prayer encapsulates key themes such as worship, submission to God's will, dependence on divine provision, forgiveness, and spiritual protection.
-It models for us how to approach God in prayer and how to get our hearts aligned with His purposes.
+In short, the Lord's Prayer, although brief, encapsulates key issues such as worship, submission to God's lordship, dependence on divine provision, forgiveness, and spiritual protection.
+It models for us how to approach God in prayer and how to align our hearts with His.